 Salutation: Addressing the Right Contact

-Although many internship/job postings do not list a contact name, it is very important that you try to identify the specific individual to whom to address your cover letter.
+Although many internship and job postings do not list a contact name, it is very important that you try to identify the specific individual to whom you should address your cover letter.
 Unless the posting indicates "No Phone Calls Please" you should phone the company, explain the purpose of your call, and ask for the name and title of the hiring manager.

-If you are unable to contact the company directly you can conduct a Google or LinkedIn search, or ask your family/friends if they know anyone at the organization who can help you uncover the hiring manager's information.
+If you are unable to contact the company directly you can conduct a Google or LinkedIn search, or ask your family and friends if they know anyone at the organization who can help you uncover the hiring manager's information.

 As an absolute last resort, if you are unable to confirm the name of the hiring manager, you can use address your letter simply to "Hiring Manager."

 Introduction: State the Purpose of the Letter

 - Your introduction must state both the purpose of your letter and grab the attention of the reader.

 - State the specific position for which you are applying, or identify the field in which you are seeking employment.

 - Grab the reader's attention by stating achievements that the reader would find interesting or by mentioning a mutual acquaintance's or friend's name if appropriate.